 8. Surgical gowns:

-The main material for the production of surgical gowns is non-woven fabrics.
+The primary material for the production of surgical gowns is non-woven fabrics.
 The whole dress is composed of three separate layers of non-woven fabric.

 Outer layer non-woven polypropylene 30 g/m².
 Medium level-15 GSM.
 A fabric made of polytetrafluoroethylene (PTFE) and polyester wool, about 25 grams per square meter.
 The water recovery capacity of polypropylene is 0%, so it is suitable for the outer layer.